-As much as worry, fear and anxiety have a way of making us believe we have been brought to our knees, much of the worry, fear and anxiety we feel is ultimately not really about life changing, catastrophic things – but rather…the small stuff.
-It’s not to say that life doesn’t have a way of hurling incredibly challenging fast balls at us that can emotionally knock us over – but for the sake of this discussion let’s stay focused on how to stay emotionally regulated and calm during the other times…when we feel bowled over emotionally by “the small stuff.”
+As much as worry and fear can bring us to our knees sometimes, much of it is probably not really about life changing, catastrophic things but rather…the small stuff.
+It’s not to say that life doesn’t have a way of hurling incredibly challenging fast balls at us but for the sake of this discussion let’s stay focused on how to stay emotionally regulated and calm during the other times…when we feel taken hostage emotionally by “the small stuff.”

 Can you relate to any of the following examples?